 - Prepare produce in advance for easy grab-and-go options

-- Start with affordable, seasonal options that offer the most nutritional bang for your buck
+- Start with affordable, seasonal options that offer the most nutritional value for your money

 - Use simple preparation methods like steam-in-bag vegetables for convenience